You know you need to check your writing before publishing an article, a blog post, or a book.

 Don’t add them unless they bring extra value to your piece.

 You can always find free stock photos and images.
-But if you can use original photos, graphs, or infographics, it’s a much better choice.
+But using original photos, graphs, or infographics, is a much better choice.

 Finally, make sure you optimize your images so they are as small as possible and will load quickly.